OfficeDev/office-scripts-docs/docs/resources/samples/conditional-formatting-samples.md

 ## Text comparison

-[Text comparison conditional formatting](/javascript/api/office-scripts/excelscript/excelscript.textconditionalformat) applies formatting based on strings.
+[Text comparison conditional formatting](/javascript/api/office-scripts/excelscript/excelscript.textconditionalformat) formats cells based on their text content.
 The formatting is applied when the text begins with, contains, ends with, or doesn't contain the given substring.

 The following sample marks any cell in the range that contains the text "review".